tea2x/quantum-purse-key-vault/README.npm.md

    */
   export_seed_phrase(password: Uint8Array): Promise<Uint8Array>;
   /**
-   * Signs a message using the SPHINCS+ private key after decrypting it with the provided password.
+   * Sign and produce a valid signature for the Quantum Resistant lock script.
    *
    * **Parameters**:
    * - `password: Uint8Array` - The password used to decrypt the private key.